 With technology we no longer have to let things like mobility or distance become a factor in how often we can ‘meet’ with friends.
 You can do video calls via Facebook, WhatsApp or Skype, so you can catch up virtually, or even just a regular phone call.

 How can I, as an older person, make new friends?

 - Take up a new hobby or spend more time doing a hobby you love – always wanted to try something new, or was there something you loved doing but other things seemed to get in the way?
 Well now’s the time to do it and it can be a way to meet new like-minded people with the same interests.

 - Make the first move – making new friends means you have to put yourself out there.
 Start by taking the initiative and start a conversation, you never know where it might lead!

-- Volunteer – you’ll develop a regular routine and if you’ve got a passion for something you’d like to help with then you can develop skills and meet new people.
+- Volunteer – you’ll develop a regular routine, and if you’ve got a passion for something you’d like to help with then you can develop skills and meet new people.

-- Find groups on social media – there’s a lot of groups online where you can meet like-minded people and you might even find people who are local to you and can meet up at events.
+- Find groups on social media – there’s a lot of groups online where you can meet like-minded people and you might even find people who are local to you and can meet up with at events.

 - Join a club or sports team – why not get fitter or take part in something that helps to stimulate your mind whilst meeting new people?

-- Get involved in your place of worship – if you haven’t been to a church in years, why not go along.
+- Get involved in your place of worship – if you haven’t been to a church in years, why not go along?
 You’ll get a chance to socialise with people who share your faith and there’s usually quite a few opportunities to get involved in activities and events.